Image ALT {ALT}

 Fennel

 It's hard to stay indifferent to fennel.
-This vegetable has its character – people either love it or hate it.
-And no matter what the feelings are – fennel can be a healthy additive to your diet.
-Its bulbs are distinguished by an extremely useful composition: potassium, magnesium, calcium, iron, copper, manganese, phosphorus, a lot of fiber.
-If you have trouble with the gastrointestinal tract, fennel can help eliminate heartburn and unpleasant syndromes of an irritated stomach.
+This vegetable has its character—people either love it or hate it.
+And no matter what your feelings are, fennel can be a healthy addition to your diet.
+Its bulbs are distinguished by an extremely useful composition: potassium, magnesium, calcium, iron, copper, manganese, phosphorus, and fiber.
+If you have trouble with the gastrointestinal tract, fennel can help eliminate heartburn and unpleasant symptoms of an irritated stomach.

 This plant is great because it can be eaten nearly completely.
 You can eat bulbs raw or stewed.
 Stems and leaves can be used to prepare soups, broths, and fillings.
 Seeds can be used as a condiment.